 You feel like a failure.
 You quit.

 I mean, what’s normal eating anyway?
 What might seem normal for someone living in North America might not seem so normal to someone living in Asia.
-Different countries, different cultures, different food.
+Different continents, different cultures, different food.

 This is where sensible eating for me comes in.
 Mindful eating if you will.
 I want you to eat in a way that is sensible and sustainable.

-The next time you go out for ice cream, make a conscious decision of ordering a small cone instead of a pint.
+The next time you go out for ice cream, make a conscious decision of ordering a small cone instead of a tripe decker chocolate sundae with all the fixings.
 To me, that’s sensible eating.

 The problem is that as a society, we’ve become emotional eaters.
 We’ve turned to food as a form of entertainment.

 Ask yourself, what’s the first thing that you turn to when you’re bored?
 What’s the first thing that you do when you’re sad?
-What’s the first thing that we do when we run in to someone we haven’t seen in a while?
+What’s the first thing that you do when you run in to someone you haven’t seen in a while?
 We’re all guilty of this:

 Every meal doesn’t always have to be a pleasurable 5-star dining experience.
 We shouldn’t always eat like it’s our last meal on the planet.

-Know the difference between what you want now (insert your personal caloric Kryptonite here) and what you want the most (your fitness goals).
+Know the difference between what you want now (insert your personal caloric Kryptonite here), and what you want the most (seeing your abs for the first time).